iamrichardjones/mnemonic-revision-helper-android/README.md

 url: https://github.com/iamrichardjones/mnemonic-revision-helper*

-# Please be aware that this project is not in a state that I see as anywhere near ready.
-It is still a work in progress.
+## Please be aware that this project is not in a state that I see as anywhere near ready.
+It is still a work in progress...
+## See TODO list

 Exams are the bane of the lives of students.
 When I was memorising things I often used mnemonics to remember.
 For example